go-vela/docs/docs/usage/authenticate.md

 ## SDK

-Please see authentication in the [sdk reference](/docs/reference/sdk/go.md).
+Please see authentication in the [SDK reference](/docs/reference/sdk/go.md).